jasontthai/jasonthai.me/_posts/2022-07-06-theme-buttons.md

   - design
 ---

-Recently, I added support for dark mode to this blog as a long overdue item.
+Recently, I added support for dark modes to this blog as a long-overdue item.
 Keeping up the momentum, I want to add a new feature that would allow me or you to have some fun with customizing the link colors dynamically.
 Instead of the default color, there are now a few more options to choose from.
-You can test it out by testing the buttons in the footer.
+You can test it out by trying the buttons in the footer.
 They may look something like this:

 <div style="display: flex; align-items: center;">
   Themes: